coneypo/acrn-hypervisor/doc/tutorials/using_AGL_as_uos.rst

   **Congratulations**, you are now watching the User OS booting up!

   And you should be able to see the console of AGL:

     .. code-block:: none
-     sudo /usr/share/acrn/samples/nuc/launch_uos.sh
+     ...
+     [  OK  ] Found device /dev/ttyS1.
+     [  OK  ] Started Serial Getty on ttyS1.
+     [  OK  ] Started Hostname Service.
+     [  OK  ] Started Modem Manager.
+     [  OK  ] Found device /dev/hvc0.
+     [  OK  ] Started Serial Getty on hvc0.
+     [  OK  ] Reached target Login Prompts.
+     [  OK  ] Reached target Multi-User System.
+              Starting Update UTMP about System Runlevel Changes...
+     [  OK  ] Started Update UTMP about System Runlevel Changes.

+     Automotive Grade Linux 5.1.0 intel-corei7-64 ttyS0

+     intel-corei7-64 login:

 When you see the output of the console above, that means AGL has been loaded and now you could operate on the console.